 Aside from the growth in teams and participants, what else is on the horizon for the club?

 “We have some very exciting prospects on the horizon for our club.
-At the top of that list is our new rugby facility which we hope to break ground on this Summer.
+At the top of that list is our new rugby facility.
 We have recently worked out an agreement with the Town of Wilson's Mills.
 They have a Community Park project that has been in the works for quite some time.
-Last year they approached us about getting involved in the project.
-Almost a year later we have an agreement in place that was unanimously approved by their Town Council.
 The Town is going to put in a playground, bathrooms, parking and some support structures at the park and then provide us space to develop a multi-field complex.
 We intend to install 3-4 fields at the park.
 At least two of the fields will be multi-purpose in nature and one will be what we're referring to currently as a ‘Championship Field’.
 The Championship Field is going to have permanent professional grade rugby goal posts, a manicured playing surface, team sideline shelters, and raised bleacher seating for 500-1000 fans initially.
 Essentially a mini rugby stadium.
 Right here in Johnston County... who would have ever thought?”

 This project seems like an excellent opportunity for all involved.
 We here at the Visitors Bureau of course love it when something brings in tourists (like visiting sports teams and fans).
 But, this partnership will also be about what the Bootleggers can bring to your community.
 What’s the ultimate goal in regards to that?